 This might mean that there are fewer accidents on the road.
 It won’t get rid of accidents altogether though, as accidents will always happen.
 However, it might just make driving on roads a safer place.
 As a side note, if you have been involved in a car accident recently, then you should get a lawyer involved.
 There are loads of law firms out there, such as lamber goodnow who would be more than happy to help you with your case.
 Anyway, let’s get back to talking about T.J. and his group.

 There have only been a few people who you can say have truly changed an industry and I think that it’s safe to say that T.J. and his group will soon join this exclusive group.
+Yes, there are surely other distracted driving solutions offered by the likes of Lytx, but those are aimed mostly at commercial vehicles and are useful for fleet management.
+The system that is talked about here, can also be used by individual drivers who are concerned about driving safety.
 So now that you know a little bit about the history of the ‘SMARTwheel’ I’m sure you’re wondering what this product actually does right?
 Well keep reading to find out!
 Ready?
 Ok, let’s go!!!

 The ‘SMARTwheel’ has a sensor that produces a buzzing sound and flashing lights when you take both or one of your hands off of the wheel.
 When you put your hands back on the proper position then the flashing lights and buzzing sound stops.
 The ‘SMARTwheel’ also has sensors that allow you answer your phone (through the use of a Bluetooth headset), and adjust your windshield wiper speed without taking your hands off of the wheel.
 Also, when you purchase the wheel, you can get a free app that records how often you take your hands off of the wheel, forms charts & graphs to track how your driving habits change over time, and gives you a grade based off of your progression.
 The wheel is scheduled to go on sale on smartwheelusa.com in the next few months, and will be priced at $199 (but besides the fact that this product could save your life, you can also get free mp3 songs and gas cards if you buy this product and keep your hands on the wheel).
 With everyone from MIT, President Obama, and U.S. Secretary of Transportation Ray LaHood endorsing this product, it definitely seems like something worth checking out.